Keetmanshoop Airport

 Keetmanshoop Airport is an airport serving Keetmanshoop, a city in the ǁKaras Region of Namibia.
 The airport is located about 5 km northwest of the town.
 It has customs and immigration services and is home to the Namibia Aviation Training Academy (NATA).

-The Keetmanshoop VOR-DME (Ident: KTV) is located on the field.
-The Keetmanshoop non-directional beacon (Ident: KT) is located 1.0 nmi off the threshold of Rwy 04.
+Keetmanshoop Airport handled 541 passengers in 2025.
+As all other regional airports in Namibia, it operates at a loss.